Shane O'Connor (darts player)

 Shane O'Connor (born 4 December 1985) is an Irish former professional darts player who played in Professional Darts Corporation events.

 Darts career

 O'Connor won the 2008 Irish Matchplay which earned him a place in the 2009 PDC World Darts Championship.
 He later reached the semi-finals of the Gleneagle Irish Masters, beating Jacko Barry 4-0 and Tony Eccles 5–0, eventually losing 5-4 to the eventual winner Michael van Gerwen.

 O'Connor was drawn against David Fatum in the preliminary round, being beaten 6–4.

+He won a 2-year PDC Tour Card at Q-School in 2011 but declined the card for the 2012 season, with his place reallocated via the Q-School Order of Merit.